centreon/centreon-broker/doc/user/modules.rst

-           Broker so that the correlation engine does not forget the current states of the hosts and services across Broker restarts. is_passive Enable passive mode.
+           Broker so that the correlation engine does not forget the current states of the hosts and services across Broker restarts. passive    Enable passive mode.
 In this mode, the correlator update the internal state with correlation events.
 No events are emits in passive mode.
 ========== ==============================================================